edmondb/gsfcbootcamp/2017_notes.md

 __Day 2__
   - Clean up
-  - Speaker volume and how speaker speaks into microphone so that there is no static and loudness that is annoying
+  - Speaker volume and how speaker speaks into microphone so that there is no static / loudness that is annoying
   - Screen background should be white and text be black
   - Wireless microphones would be best so we can adjust for volume without the speaker changing distance from mouth to microphone
   - Post-bootcamp survey